EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 ```
 We will then fit a general linear mixed model of mutation frequencies
 using dose and target as fixed effects and sample as the random effect.
+We set 'test_interaction' to TRUE to study how the dose response might
+change between the different targets.
-For more complicated models, we can increase the ____ to improve convergence. # Ask Andrew to explain better.
+For more complicated models such as this, we can increase the ____ to
+improve convergence by supplying extra arguments directly to the
+lme4::glmer function. # Ask Andrew to explain better.
 ```{r}
 model_by_target <- model_mf(mf_data = mf_data,
   fixed_effects = c("dose", "target"),